Local Natives: 2019–2020: Violet Street and Sour Lemon

-2021–present: Time Will Wait for No One, But I'll Wait for You and Ayer's departure
+2021–2024: Time Will Wait for No One, But I'll Wait for You and Ayer's departure

 In November 2021, the band released the covers EP Music from the Pen Gala 1983, which the band recorded for the Apple TV+ series The Shrink Next Door.
 It features covers of songs by Roxy Music, Michael McDonald, 10cc, and Gerry Rafferty.
 The band also starred in an episode of the series as a cover band at the titular Pen Gala.

 On August 14, 2021, as they were halfway through creating their fifth album, the band performed at Greek Theatre in Los Angeles.
 Their first live performance in almost two years due to the COVID-19 pandemic, the band called it "one of the most emotional concerts of our lives".
 It occurred as members were confronting parenthood, isolation, loss, and identity crisis.
 After the performance, the band felt unsure of their future and were "on the verge of a collapse".
 Experiencing their longest separation since they formed, the members were forced to redefine how to work together again.
 They worked toward developing deeper trust and honesty.
 As a result, the band found themselves in a prolific period where they wrote more music than they ever have before.
 Recorded with producers John Congleton, Michael Harris, and Danny Reisch, Time Will Wait for No One was released on July 7, 2023.

 The band released a follow-up studio album, called But I'll Wait for You, on April 19, 2024.
 Recorded during the same sessions as Time Will Wait for No One, Local Natives described it as "the second half of a large body of music we made together, the first half we shared last year with Time Will Wait for No One.
 It's a companion piece.
 A sister album.
 Maybe not an answer to a question, but an exhale to an inhale.
 So little is in our control, but among all this chaos we can choose to be there for each other.
 Thank you again to John Congleton, Michael Harris, and Danny Reisch, the incredibly talented producers who helped us bring these songs into their fully realized selves."